CompOmics/compomics.github.io/pages/peptide-shaker/wiki/PeptideShakerCLI.md

                            2: Non-Validated Accessions.
 ```

-**Optional FASTA export parameters**
+**Optional protein sequences (in FASTA format) export parameters**

 ```
--fasta_file                File where to export the protein details in fasta format.
+-sequences_file            File where to export the protein details in fasta format.
                            (Existing files will be overwritten.)

--fasta_type                When exporting protein details, select a category of proteins.
+-sequences_type            When exporting protein details, select a category of proteins.
                            0: Main Accession of Validated Protein Groups (default),
                            1: All Accessions of Validated Protein Groups,
                            2: Non-Validated Accessions.